 Applications must be postmarked (not delivered) no later than January 6, 2015, but the sooner the better.
 There is no entry fee; however, financial support is welcome (see form).
 Financial donations to the Parade have no bearing on acceptance into the Parade and/or the awards competition judging.
 You will be notified by mail in early March whether the Committee has accepted your unit(s).
-The Theme of the 2015 St. Patrick's Day Parade is "150 Years: Celebrating the Role of the Irishin the American Civil War"
+The Theme of the 2016 St. Patrick's Day Parade is "Commemorating the 1916 Easter Rising and Ireland's Quest for Freedom"

 Weather, of course, is a major factor in staging the Parade.
 The Committee is well aware of its responsibilities to participants and spectators alike.
 When weather conditions threaten, the Committee will use sound judgement, based on up-to-date weather information, in deciding whether to stage or postpone the Parade.

 If postponed because of inclement weather, the Parade automatically is rescheduled for Sunday March 20, 2016 and all units should indicatei on their application that they will be available on that day to take part.
 Please answer the application form question about availability of your unit(s) to be in a rescheduled Parade.
 All broadcast media will be notified to announce any postponement, and band directors will be called individually.

 If weather is in doubt, please do not try to call the Committee.
 Instead, please listen to the broadcast media for the announcement.